mtalcott/notion-file-migration-tool/README.md

 # Notion to Google Drive Migration Tool

-This Python script migrates Notion notes that contain only a single attachment (image or PDF) to Google Drive using the Notion SDK and Google Drive API.
+This Python toolkit migrates Notion notes that contain only a single attachment (image or PDF) to Google Drive using the Notion SDK and Google Drive API, and provides a cleanup script to move migrated pages to trash.

+## Scripts Included

+1. **`notion_to_gdrive_migrator.py`** - Main migration script that copies attachments from Notion to Google Drive
+2. **`trash_migrated_pages.py`** - Cleanup script that moves successfully migrated Notion pages to trash

 ## Features